fetchrobotics/docs/source/mechanical_spec.rst

 Temperature and Humidity
 ''''''''''''''''''''''''
- - Fetch & Freight are designed to run in environments between 15C and 35C.
+ - Fetch and Freight are designed to run in environments between 15C and 35C.
- - Keep Fetch & Freight away from open flames and other heat sources.
+ - Keep Fetch and Freight away from open flames and other heat sources.
    Never use Fetch or Freight around stoves or ovens.

 Forces and Torques
 ++++++++++++++++++

-Joint position, velocity, and force limits are implemented in the Fetch & Freight URDF file as well as in firmware.
+Joint position, velocity, and force limits are implemented in the Fetch and Freight URDF file as well as in firmware.
 Firmware implements additional power limits.
 These joint limits control the range of travel of the mechanism and the allowable velocity to prevent over-travel.
 These limits are enforced by the controller, and are designed to prevent poorly commanded control efforts from damaging the robot or harming operators.

-The limits below are from the Fetch & Freight URDF files.
+The limits below are from the Fetch and Freight URDF files.
 If a velocity or torque limit is not specified, no value is enforced.

 ======================== ========== ============ =====